 Senior officers employed on or after January 1, 2003 receive a nonelective employer contribution of 3 percent of total compensation into the 401(k) savings plan.
 Additionally, any balances accrued under the defined contribution plan (Cash Balance Plan) were disbursed to plan participants in March 2017 according to his/her individual distribution election.
 See Note 9- Employee Benefit Plans.
-These distributions are represented as payments in 2017 in the pension benefits table.

-The Association sponsors a non-qualified, defined-benefit, supplemental executive retirement plan for the former CEO, who recently retired.
+The Association sponsors a non-qualified, defined-benefit, supplemental executive retirement plan for the former CEO, who recently retired, and the current CEO.
 The purpose of the non-qualified plan is to provide benefits that supplement the IRS limitations imposed on the qualified defined-benefit plan in which the Association's employees participate.
-For eligible key employees, compensation in excess of the 401(a) (17) limit and benefits in excess of the 415(b) limit in the qualified definedbenefit plan will be made up through the non-qualified plan.
+For eligible key employees, compensation in excess of the 401(a) (17) limit and benefits in excess of the 415(b) limit in the qualified defined-benefit plan will be made up through the non-qualified plan.
 As a non-qualified plan, assets have been allocated and separately invested for this plan, but are not isolated from the general creditors of the Association.

 This plan does not expand total compensation or the Association's expenses, but serves only to make the employee "whole" considering IRS payment limitations on the qualified retirement plan.
+The total accumulated pension benefits for the CEO and all senior officers as a group as of December 31, 2019, are as follows: